Flame retardants are added to products to meet flammability standards. They often don’t improve fire safety and can harm our health.

 Where are they found?

-Flame retardants are used in furniture, children’s products, electronics, building materials, wire and cable, etc. Learn more about products that may contain flame retardants.
+Flame retardants are used in vehicles, electronics, building materials, lithium-ion batteries, wire and cable, etc. Learn more about products that may contain flame retardants.
+They were commonly used in furniture and children’s products in North America to meet a flammability standard until it was updated in 2013.

 What are the health concerns?